 Level 4 of Phu Tok

 At the top of the 4th level of Wat Phu Tok you have the option to go either left or right.
 The right hand path takes you to the rickety wooden walkways and stairs from which you get the best views.
 The left hand path takes you straight to the shrines.
 If you are fairly good with heights and reasonably physically fit then we recommend that you go up via the right hand path and back around the hill via the path you see on the left which goes past the shrines.

 Once you have ascended the staircase to level 5 the views appear from a wooden walkway which clings precariously to the side of a sheer sandstone cliff dropping straight down several hundred metres to the base of the hill.
 Take this part of the walk slowly and don’t lean on the outer rail.
 The rail is a guide only and looks insufficiently strong to bear much weight.
 You need to walk around the walkway until you come to the next flight of very steep wooden stairs.

-The walkway on Level 6 of Phu Tok
+Level 6 of Phu Tok

 Level 6 of Wat Phu Tok has the second set and last set of long wooden walkways.
 Keep on going carefully around the side of the hill.

 The last part of the walkway on level 6 of Wat Phu Tok is the part where people tend to feel the height most, and if you are going to experience vertigo then this is where it will happen.
 Carrying on going carefully as this section of walkway is less than 100 metres long and after that the scary bits of the walk have been completed.